Combinatorial Contracts: Introduction

 The fact that the principal's reward satisfies some form of diminishing returns (e.g., some form of submodularity) then naturally translates to corresponding assumptions on the probability distributions.

-\paragraph{Computing optimal contracts.}
+\paragraph{Computing optimal contracts}

 Our main results are for the base model where the principal delegates a project to an agent, and the project can be successful or not.
-We observe that in this case, a linear contract is optimal, that is setting $t(1) = \alpha$ and $t(0) = 0$ in the notation from above (recall that the principal's reward upon success is normalized to 1).
-Under such a contract, the agent chooses the set $\set$ that maximizes $\alpha \cdot f(\set) - \sum_{a \in \set} c(a)$, or equivalently, $f(\set) - \frac{1}{\alpha} \sum_{a \in \set} c(a)$.
+While any contract in this binary outcome case is affine, it could pay a positive amount for failure and it could pay more for failure than for success.
+We observe that this is never optimal, and it suffices to consider contracts that only pay for success.
+Any such contract can be interpreted as a linear contract, which, for some $\alpha \in [0,1]$, sets $t(1) = \alpha \cdot r(1)$ and $t(0) = 0$.
+Under such a contract, the agent chooses the set $\set$ that maximizes $\alpha \cdot f(\set) \cdot r(1) - \sum_{a \in \set} c(a)$, or equivalently, $f(\set) \cdot r(1) - \frac{1}{\alpha} \sum_{a \in \set} c(a)$.
 That is, the agent's problem is equivalent to resolving a \emph{demand query} at prices $\frac{1}{\alpha} c(a)$ in the framework of combinatorial auctions.

-Our main positive result is for the case where the success-probability function $f$ is gross substitutes --- a strict subclass of submodular functions that includes natural functions as special cases (e.g., additive, unit demand, and matroid rank functions), and plays a central role in both economics and computer science.
+Our main positive result is for the case where the success probability function $f$ is gross substitutes --- a strict subclass of submodular functions that includes natural functions as special cases (e.g., additive, unit demand, and matroid rank functions), and plays a central role in both economics and computer science.

 {\bf Main Theorem 1:} For gross substitutes success probability functions, the optimal contract can be computed in time polynomial in the number of actions $n$ given access to a value oracle (namely an oracle that for any set $\set$ computes the value $f(\set)$ in polynomial time).
-A key object in our analysis is the set of {\em critical} values of $\alpha$ --- values that are potential candidates for an optimal contract.
+A key object in our analysis is the set of {\em critical} values of $\alpha$---values that are potential candidates for an optimal contract.
 Our key technical observations are, firstly, that for every function $f$ there are only finitely many critical values of $\alpha$.
 Secondly, in case of a gross-substitutes function $f$, the number of such critical points is bounded polynomially in $n$.
 Thirdly, we can efficiently iterate over these critical points.
 Together this gives us a polynomial-time algorithm.